HotaruRL/easyshop-ecommerce-api-capstone/README.md

 This backend is designed to handle core e-commerce functionalities, including a dynamic product catalog, a persistent shopping cart for each user, secure profile management, and an order creation system that integrates with external services for shipping calculations.

+## 🌐 Companion Web Client

+To see this backend in action and get a full visual, interactive experience, check out the official companion web client!
+It's a single-page application built to work seamlessly with this API.

+👉 **EasyShop Web Client Repo:** [https://github.com/HotaruRL/easyshop-capstone-website](https://github.com/HotaruRL/easyshop-capstone-website)

 ## 📋 Project Requirements

 To get this project up and running on your local machine, you'll need the following software installed: